Lock Android v1 Passwordless with Magic Link

-These links include the same code that would be used in the traditional passwordless flow, but with the correct configuration they will be handled automatically by the Android system and delivered to our application.
+These links include the same code that would be used in the traditional passwordless flow, but with the correct configuration they will be handled automatically by the Android system and our application will log in the users effortlessly by relying on Android App Links.

 You can use the following command to generate the fingerprint via the Java keytool: